 Google currently has RankBrain as the third most important factor for search optimization, after content and links.
 But what is Google RankBrain?

 According to an article by Neil Patel, “RankBrain works by taking segments of the entire search and relating them to the most popular searches with those related terms.”

-RankBrain’s key objective is to gather user’s habits and needs while searching and directing the user to the most useful content gathered from their search query.
+RankBrain’s key objective is to gather a user’s habits and needs while searching and directing the user to the most useful content gathered from their search query.
 Your search results are going above and beyond to find your exact need, therefore, it’s imperative your website focuses on the user experience.